ccelio/Speckle/README.md

 **Setup**:

-   - set the $SPEC_DIR in gen_binaries.sh to point to your copy of CPU2006-1.2.
+   - set the $SPEC_DIR variable in your environment to point to your copy of CPU2006-1.2.
-   - modify ./riscv.cfg as desired.
-It will get copied over to  $SPEC_DIR/configs.
+   - modify Speckle/riscv.cfg as desired.
+It will get copied over to
+     $SPEC_DIR/configs when compiling the benchmarks.
+   - modify the BENCHMARKS variable in gen_binaries.sh as required to set which benchmarks you would like to compile and run.
+   - modify the RUN variable in gen_binaries.sh as required to set how you would like to run the binaries (e.g., RUN="spike pk" to run on the Spike ISA simulator).

 **To compile binaries**:

-        ./gen_binaries.sh compile
+        ./gen_binaries.sh --compile

-   You only need to compile SPEC once.
+   You only need to compile SPEC once for a given SPEC input ("test", "train", "ref").
 It should take about a minute.

+**To run binaries**:

+        ./gen_binaries.sh --run

 **TODO**

-   - add the ability to execute benchmarks.
-   - pull $SPEC_DIR from the environment.
-   - better handle the .cfg files.
-Perhaps a script that modifies the example file?
    - specify the SPEC input mode so we can properly symlink to the input datasets.

 **Building SPEC Tools**